naftalic/ddmif/_sources/intro.md

 When testing for anomalies, it's important to be aware of data limitations and to ensure good organization of the data.
 A good knowledge of statistics and attention to detail is also critical to avoid mistakes in the analysis.

+## Documented Market Anomalies and Features:

+- Value Effect: Low P/E stocks outperform high P/E stocks, as well as P/B, P/S, and P/D ratio stocks.
+Features: P/E, P/B, P/S, and P/D ratio.

+- Size Effect: Small-cap stocks outperform large-cap stocks.
+Feature: Market capitalization.

+- January Effect: Small-cap and poor-performing stocks tend to outperform in January.
+Features: Low market capitalization and low returns in previous year.

+- Calendar Effect: Outperformance is observed on specific days of the week, Halloween, weather events, etc.
+Features: Day of the week, Halloween, weather, daylight savings, etc.

+- Neglected-Firm Effect: Low analyst coverage stocks have risk-adjusted excess returns.
+Features: Number of analysts following the stock.

+- PEG Ratio Effect: Inverse relationship between PEG ratio and stock performance.
+Feature: PEG ratio.

+- IPO Effect: IPOs underperform on a risk-adjusted basis in first 3-5 years.
+Feature: IPO status.

+- Index-Change Effect: Stocks included in an index have positive returns, while those dropped have negative returns.
+Feature: Index-inclusion status.

+- Momentum: Stocks that perform well in one period tend to continue performing well.
+Feature: Prior period return.

+- Technical Indicators: Certain technical indicators provide excess returns.
+Features: Volume, RSI, Bollinger Bands, moving average, etc.

+- Analyst Forecasts: Stocks with buy ratings outperform, though effect has weakened.
+Changes in ratings and earnings surprises predict returns.
+Features: Analyst recommendations.

+- Insider Trading: Recent insider-bought stocks have excess returns and recent insider-sold stocks have negative returns.
+Features: Insider trades.

+- Overreaction: Investors overreact to both good and bad news.
+Loser stocks tend to outperform winners over 3-5 years.
+Features: Returns based on news events.

+- Stock Buybacks: Companies that buy back stock have positive risk-adjusted returns.
+Feature: Change in treasury stock.

+- Stock Splits and Reverse Splits: Stock splits are followed by positive returns.
+Feature: Signals of a stock split.

+- Spin-offs: Parent companies have excess returns after spin-off of subsidiary.
+Feature: Signals of spin-off.

+- Accruals: Low accrual companies perform better than high accrual companies.
+Feature: Accruals in prior period.

+- Low Volatility: Low historical volatility stocks outperform high volatility stocks.
+Feature: Historical volatility.

+- Low Beta: Low beta stocks outperform high beta stocks on a risk-adjusted basis.
+Feature: Historical beta.

+- Liquidity: Less liquid stocks have higher returns than more liquid stocks.
+Features: Share turnover and Amihud liquidity.

+- Crowding: Stocks invested in by many money managers underperform less invested-in stocks.
+Features: Holdings-based measure and return-based measure of saturation by managers.

+## Behavioral Anomalies

+Behavioral finance is a branch of finance that considers psychological and behavioral factors in investment decisions, leading to outcomes that differ from those predicted by rational decision-making theories.
+It recognizes profitable opportunities from investors' behavior.

+Anomalies:

+- Anchoring: Over-reliance on past reference or single piece of information in decision making.
+- Ambiguity Aversion: Avoidance of unfamiliar stocks, preference for familiar ones.
+- Availability Bias: Over-estimation of likelihood of future event due to a distorted memory.
+- Confirmation Bias: Overweighting information that confirms beliefs, underweighting that contradicts.
+- Disposition Effect: Holding on to losers too long, selling winners too soon.
+- Endowment Effect: Demanding more to give up an object than willing to pay to acquire it.
+- Escalation Bias: Compounding losses by putting more money into a bad investment.
+- Herding Mentality: Following others even in investing.
+- Illusion of Knowledge: Overreliance on data to understand a stock.
+- Narrow Framing: Considering individual investments in isolation.
+- Overconfidence: Over-estimation of abilities, leading to frequent trades and transaction costs.

+# Why is market efficiency imperfect?

+- Information is costly to obtain, not everyone can afford or wants to pay for it.
+- Public information takes time to spread through the market.
+- Not all investors have the capacity to process large amounts of information.
+- Filtering public information creates private information.
+- Investors may make decisions based on emotions rather than data.
+- Efforts to exploit irrationality can cause inefficiencies.
+- Economic conditions, including technology, constantly change and take time to adjust to.
+- Transactions costs can diverge from economic models.
+- Taxes affect market performance.
+- Government regulations create deviations from ideal economic models.

 ## Brief history of financial theory